milador/RaspberryPi-Joystick/README.md

   3. [Pi Zero USB Stem](https://www.sparkfun.com/products/14526) x 1
   4. mice and keyboard to setup (optional)

 Note : You can also use an OTG adapter cable and a power supply through micro USB ports instead of Pi Zero USB Stem.
-A 3rd generation Raspberry pi 3 and Raspberry pi zero can be used as well.

 # Hardware Assembly Instructions